Mean field games with incomplete information: The case of observed payments

 \subsubsection{Monotone solutions of master equations}

 The main advantage of monotone solutions is that they allow to define solutions of \eqref{master:a} without using the operator $A$ directly on $U$ but on a large set of simpler functions instead, namely functions of the form \eqref{funclinear}.
 To define precisely these simpler functions, and to make the following more understandable, one needs to use a duality between $\mathcal{C}(\mathbb{T}^d)$ and $\mpptd$.
-As suggested by the computation done in the blind case, we choose the following duality between $\phi \in \mathcal{C}(\mathbb{T}^d)$ and $µ \in \mathcal{M}(\mptd)$: \be \langle \phi, µ \rangle := \int_{\mptd}\int_{\mathbb{T}^d}\phi(x)m(dx)µ(dm). \ee
+As suggested by the computation done in the blind case, we choose the following duality between $\phi \in \mathcal{C}(\mathbb{T}^d)$ and $µ \in \mathcal{M}(\mptd)$: